Possession or Delivery of Drug Paraphernalia

 Texas Criminal Law

-The Possession or Delivery of Drug Paraphernalia crime in the state of Texas gives police the right to arrest you if they believe you use, deliver, or manufacture drug paraphernalia.
-This includes everything from pipes to propagation products.
+The Texas Possession or Delivery of Drug Paraphernalia law gives police the right to arrest you if they believe you used, delivered, or manufactured drug paraphernalia.

-The drug paraphernalia charge is a common type of municipal court ticket.
-If you received a citation for Possession of Drug Paraphernalia, you will have to answer the citation in a municipal court or a JP court.
+The drug paraphernalia charge is a common type of Class C citation prosecuted in municipal courts.
 However, the paraphernalia charge can be more severe depending on the particular circumstances.

-Possession or Delivery of Drug Paraphernalia is classified in the Texas Health And Safety Code under Title 6 “Food, Drugs, Alcohol, And Hazardous Substances,” Chapter 481 “Texas Controlled Substances Act.”
-Learn more detailed information about the Possession or Delivery of Drug Paraphernalia offense below.
+The Health and Safety Code classifies the Texas Possession or Delivery of Drug Paraphernalia law under Title 6 “Food, Drugs, Alcohol, and Hazardous Substances,” Chapter 481 “Texas Controlled Substances Act.”
+Learn more about the Texas offense of Possession or Delivery of Drug Paraphernalia below.

 What is the current Texas law about Possession or Delivery of Drug Paraphernalia?